DavidUdell/SPAR_2024_circuits/README.markdown

 The `/LaTeX` directory contains the LaTeX source code for our preprint draft.

 The `/src` directory contains our two implementations of the unsupervised circuit discovery algorithm, as git submodules.
+In the `/feature-circuits` submodule, work is ongoing in the `jvp-fix` branch specifically.

 ## Project Status
 As of September 2024, work is ongoing (post SPAR Summer 2024), with David